-Stations of the Cross: Stations of the Cross will be prayed in the Church, Fridays at 7:00pm.
-We’ll have a special Children’s Stations of the Cross on Friday March 12th.
+Stations of the Cross: Stations of the Cross will be prayed in the Church, Fridays at 7 p.m.
+Simple soup suppers are scheduled to return from 6-7 p.m. prior to Stations in the Borromeo Room.
 If you aren’t able to pray with us in person, you can pray along with our virtual Stations HERE.

 *Lenten Reflection Booklets: Lenten booklets for both individuals and families are available in the Atrium to help guide you through this Lenten season.
 We also had a generous parishioner donate several copies of Matthew Kelly’s new book “I Heard God Laugh” to be shared with our parish.
 There’s a Lenten video series that accompanies it on their website (info on the back cover of the book).
 We encourage you to pick up one of these resources the next time you visit the church!

 Loyola Press Family Resources: Loyola Press has an abundance of resources and ideas to help your family embrace the Lenten season.
 From Lenten activities to do at home with your children, to prayers and reflections, there is something for everyone!
 Activities | Loyola Press